Cycling-Tiberi fined for killing San Marino minister's cat with air rifle

-Feb 28 (Reuters) - Professional cyclist Antonio Tiberi has been fined 4,000 euros for fatally shooting a minister's cat in San Marino, Italian media reported on Tuesday.
+Feb 28 (Reuters) - Trek–Segafredo cyclist Antonio Tiberi has been fined 4,000 euros ($4,300) for fatally shooting a minister's cat in San Marino, Italian media reported on Tuesday, and his team have suspended him for 20 days without pay.

 The cat belonged to his neighbour Federico Pedini Amati, San Marino's minister of tourism and posts and a former Captain Regent, or head of state, of San Marino.